Sponsorship proposal

 5. Add some more information about your project and a closure

-You’re almost done, in this last section you can mention some more details about your project, if relevant to the brand, or previous personal or project achievements.
+You’re almost done, in this last section, you can mention some more details about your project, if relevant to the brand, or previous personal or project achievements.
 You can tailor this last section for each brand, or even avoid it entirely.
-Add your closure, signature, and all the links that you think important.
+Add your closure, signature, and all the links that you think are important.

 6. Attachment

-Now you’re really done, hit the send button, and good luck!
+Now you’re really done, hit the send button and good luck!

 I said you’re done once you hit the send button, but that’s actually not true.
 In some, if not most of the cases you’ll want to double-check if your prospect has an interest in your proposal.